0 %

 Key Insights:

-• Overrides are common but poorly tracked in most systems
+• Overrides are common, but poorly tracked and inconsistently surfaced.

-• Audit logs are often used reactively, not proactively
+• Audit logs are used after problems occur, not as an early-warning tool.

 This surfaced friction points around: